klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_importChainFromString <a id="admin_importchainfromstring"></a>

-The `importChainFromString` administrative method imports an exported chain from a RLP-encoded block string into the node.
+The `importChainFromString` administrative method imports an exported chain from an RLP-encoded block string into a node.
-This only works if no chain already exists: it does not delete any existing data.
+This only works if there is no chain; it does not delete any existing chain data.

 | Client  | Method invocation            |
 | :-----: | ---------------------------- |